-Q.6.3 2012 - Nov [7] (iii) Objective Describe (2 marks)
+Q.7.3 2012 - Nov [7] (iii) Objective Describe briefly System Flow Chart (2 marks)

 System Flowchart:

 - System flowchart depicts the electronic flow of data and processing steps in Information systems. - It is used by System Analysts to describe the data flow and operations for a data processing cycle. - It defines the broad processing in the organizations. - It shows the origin of data, filing structure, processing to be performed, output that is to be generated and necessity of any offline operation.